-Raise your hand if you love bread & butter pickles!
+Raise your hand if you love bread & butter pickles because you love anything that’s old timey, delicious and comes in a mason jar.
 These crispy, sweet and tart pickles are delicious right out of the jar or as a side to a sandwich.

 I’ve been eating bread and butter pickles for 2 weeks straight now.
 I eat them faster than I can make them.
-In the middle of my face there is a puckery canker sore the size of a ping pong ball which kind of resembles a mouth.
-And I don’t care.
+In the middle of my face there is a puckery canker sore the size of a ping pong ball which kind of resembles a mouth?
+And I don’t care that I have a pinched up canker sore mouth.
 They’re that good.

 I’ve tried the churched up, fancified versions of bread and butter pickles, but always come back to the classics.